ChasJC23/MyLangCompiler/plan.md

 A binary operator can be defined as prefix (`+ x y`), infix (`x + y`), or postfix (`x y +`).
 An operator level must enforce one of these formats.
 For implied operations to work as intended, a binary operator level must enforce the infix format.

-### Ternary Operators

-A ternary operator is one which concerns three arguments.

 ### Extended Operators

 Operators making use of the prefix or postfix notation can be extended indefinitely as long as there do not exist any implicit operations.
 For operators with multiple arguments, associativity works identically to binary operators.
 In order to support extended infix operators, a symbol must separate all arguments.
 If not, at least one is necessary, and the same implicit operation restriction applies.